 Pupil Parliament actively promotes pupil leadership opportunities, enabling the children to develop valuable communication, co-operation, organisational and debating skills, as well as developing a sense of responsibility and deepening their understanding of democracy.

 We believe that it is vital for our pupils to have a voice and be involved in key matters relating to our school.
-Through involvement and active engagement with Pupil Parliament, pupils are actively involved in the decision-making process, where they feel valued for their contributions.
+Through their involvement and engagement with Pupil Parliament, pupils are actively involved in the decision-making process, where they feel valued for their contributions.
 Pupils relish the opportunity to make a greater contribution to our school and enjoy making their voices heard.

-Pupil Parliament Actions from 2018-19
+Pupil Parliament 2022/2023

 |Leader: Miss S Bird|

 |Year 3 Chestnut||Year 3 Cherry||Year 3 Poplar|